Rocket-CDS/DNNrocket/README.md

 - Default Theme : Default theme folder to be used.
 Usually "config-w3".
 This is where the interface will look for the Theme, under the Control path "Theme" folder.
 - Default Template : Default razor template to be used.
 - Default Command : Default API command to be used.
 The command should be is 2 sections with an underscore used as the seperation. "interfacekey_cmd" - The 1 section will be used as the interface key, if the "interfacekey" is not passed to the server as a hidden field.
 - NameSpace and Class*:  Namespace and class of the assembly which implements the "ProcessCommand" method.
-By convention the "startconnect" class name is used.
+By convention the "StartConnect" class name is used.
 - Assembly*: The name of The interface Assembly.
 - Provider Type : The type of provider can be attached (Defined in the "Providers Types" tab), this is for advanced systems and not used in normal operations.
 - Control Relative Path : This is the relative path to the "Themes" folder.
 It is the parent of the "Themes" folder, usually the module path.

-- Active will give a option to identify is the interface is active, The logic should be defined in startconnect.
+- Active will give a option to identify is the interface is active, The logic should be defined in StartConnect.
-- Cahced can be turned on by interface, logic should be defined in startconnect.
+- Cahced can be turned on by interface, logic should be defined in StartConnect.
 - Security roles can be assigned to the interface so only those roles can use the interface.
-The logic to prevent the access should be defined in the startconnect class.
+The logic to prevent the access should be defined in the StartConnect class.
 - Display on menu option.

 (*) = required